Merit TV: Programming

 McGraw stated that Merit Street would focus on news and true crime programming.
-At launch, the channel's original news programming included the morning show Morning on Merit Street, The News on Merit Street, and flagship Dr. Phil Primetime—a continuation of McGraw's syndicated talk show.
-Nancy Grace was signed on to host the true crime series Crime Stories with Nancy Grace, and her YouTube series The Behavior Panel was also acquired by the channel.
+At launch, the channel's original news programming included the morning show Morning on Merit Street, The News on Merit Street, and flagship Dr. Phil Primetime, a continuation of McGraw's syndicated talk show.
+Nancy Grace hosted the true crime series Crime Stories with Nancy Grace, and her YouTube series The Behavior Panel was also acquired by the channel.

-Its news programs would feature conservative commentary; Dr. Phil Primetime in particular would feature right-wing figures such as Jordan Peterson and then-presidential candidates Robert F. Kennedy Jr. and Donald Trump as guests, and segments featuring McGraw embedded with Immigration and Customs Enforcement (ICE) officers during a 2025 raid in Los Angeles.
+Its news programs featured conservative commentary; Dr. Phil Primetime in particular would feature right-wing figures such as Jordan Peterson and then-presidential candidates Robert F. Kennedy Jr. and Donald Trump as guests, and segments featuring McGraw embedded with Immigration and Customs Enforcement (ICE) officers during a June 2025 protest in Los Angeles.

 Merit TV also carried repackaged reruns of Dr. Phil (such as Dr. Phil: True Crime), Cops and Jail, and reruns of Steve Harvey's syndicated talk shows Steve Harvey (2012–2017) and Steve (2017–2019).
-In February 2025, Merit Street announced that it had acquired the syndication rights to all past seasons of Dr. Phil from CBS Media Ventures, with reruns being pulled from the syndication market in the 2025–26 television season, and plans for some episodes to be updated with new content.
+In February 2025, Merit Street announced that it had acquired the syndication rights to all seasons of Dr. Phil from CBS Media Ventures, with reruns being discontinued from the syndication market in the 2025–26 television season, and plans for some episodes to be updated with new content.

 In August 2024, Merit Street acquired the rights to the ACM Honors, as part of a collaboration with the Academy of Country Music (ACM) on country music-oriented programming.

 In May 2024, Merit Street acquired rights to Professional Bull Riders (PBR) events under a four-year agreement beginning in July 2024, including Unleash the Beast Series and PBR Team Series events not televised by CBS Sports (largely replacing the package previously held by CBS Sports Network).
 The coverage also included a studio show, PBR Now.
 Merit Street stated that it would carry a total of 300 hours of PBR-related programming per-year.
-PBR programming accounted for a major share of Merit Street's audience, with the company stating that it has attracted 2.4 million unique viewers to the channel, and 31% of its total viewer base.
-However on November 14, 2024, PBR announced that it had terminated the contract (moving the coverage to the PBR apps, YouTube channel, and Pluto TV) amid disputes with the network, which had withheld rights fees.
+PBR programming accounted for a major share of Merit Street's audience, with the company stating that it had attracted 2.4 million unique viewers to the channel, and 31% of its total viewer base.
+However, on November 14, 2024, PBR announced that it had terminated the contract (moving the coverage to the PBR apps, YouTube channel, and Pluto TV) amid disputes with the network, which had withheld rights fees.
 Merit Street Media stated that it had "agreed to work out its differences with PBR in a confidential proceeding which is ongoing", and was "astonished" by the decision to pull its programming.

 International

-In January 2025, MCA Media Group—an affiliate of Canadian religious broadcaster Miracle Channel—announced that it would launch Merit TV Canada as a specialty channel.
-It is a rebranding of MCA's Corco TV, which debuted in 2021, and offers the former channel's reality programming alongside a variety of shows produced for the U.S. network.
+In January 2025, MCA Media Group, an affiliate of Canadian religious broadcaster Miracle Channel, announced that it would launch Merit TV Canada as a specialty channel.
+It replaced MCA's Corco TV, which launched in 2021, and offers the former channel's reality programming alongside a variety of shows produced for the U.S. network.
 Miracle Channel has an affiliation with one of Merit Street's partners, TBN.